Distribution of the bad part of class groups: Non-randomness

 \subsection{The class rank estimate on the invariant part of the class group}

-In the paper of Roquette and Zassenhaus~\cite{RZ1969ClassRank}, there is another result on the estimate of the \(q\)-rank of the class group with respect to ramified primes whose idea is totally different from genus theory.
-As seen in previous part, what genus theory really cares about is the genus group, which is the quotient of the class group, while the invariant part of the class group we will talk about is a subgroup of the class group.
+In the paper of Roquette and Zassenhaus~\cite{RZ1969ClassRank}, there is another result on the estimate of the \(q\)-rank of the class group with respect to ramified primes.
+As seen in previous section, what genus theory is focused on is the genus group, which is the quotient of the class group, while the invariant part of the class group we will talk about is a subgroup.

 We will explain briefly the work of Roquette and Zassenhaus by showing the proof of Theorem~\ref{thm:rz69}.
 More importantly, we want to show the construction, which is more useful in this paper.
-Let's first introduce some notations to present their precise statement.
-If $K$ is a number field, let $\operatorname{rk}_K$ be its rank of global units.
-Let \(v_q(n)\) denote the normalized exponential valuation associated to the rational prime $q$, i.e., we compute the exponent of $q$ showing up in the factorization of $n$. \begin{definition} Let $K/\mathbb{Q}$ be a number field whose Galois closure is a $\Gamma$-extension $L/\mathbb{Q}$.
-By viewing the group of fractional ideals ${\mathscr{I}}_K$ of $K$ as a subgroup of ${\mathscr{I}}_L$, we define the \emph{invariant part of the class group}, denoted by $C_K^\Gamma$, of $K$ under the action of $\Gamma$ as the image of ${\mathscr{I}}_L^\Gamma\cap{\mathscr{I}}_K$ in $\operatorname{Cl}_K$, i.e.,
+Let's first introduce some notations.
+If $K$ is a number field, let $I_K$ be the group of fractional ideals and $P_K$ be the group of principal ideals, and let $\operatorname{rk}_K$ be its rank of global units.
+Let \(v_q(n)\) denote the normalized exponential valuation associated to the rational prime $q$, i.e., we compute the exponent of $q$ showing up in the factorization of $n$. \begin{definition} Let $K/\mathbb{Q}$ be a number field whose Galois closure is a $G$-extension $L/\mathbb{Q}$.
+By viewing the group of fractional ideals $I_K$ of $K$ as a subgroup of $I_L$, define

-\end{definition} To give a precise statement on the estimation for the invariant part $C_K^\Gamma$ of the class group, we in addition need the following definition of $q$-radical subfields of $K$. \begin{definition}[q-radical subfields] Let \(K_q\) be the subfield of \(K\) generated by all elements \(\xi\in K\) which are \(q\)-radicals over \(\mathbb{Q}\), i.e., \(\xi^q\in\mathbb{Q}\).
-Let \(n_q=[K_q:\mathbb{Q}]\) be its degree. \end{definition} It is clear that \(n_q\,|\,n\), so one has